RichardDooling/Entertainment_Law/First_Amendment-Violence/First_Amendment-Violence.md

 to leave this dangerous, mind-altering material in the hands of children so long as one parent (or even an aunt or uncle) says it's OK.
-And there are not even any requirements as to how this parental or avuncular relationship is to be verified; apparently the child's or putative parent's, aunt's, or uncle's say-so suffices.
+And there are not even any requirements as to how this parental or avuncular relationship is to be verified; apparently, the child's or putative parent's, aunt's, or uncle's say-so suffices.
 That is not how one addresses a serious social problem.